cloudmesh-community/book/chapters/prg/python/python-parallel.md

 # Parallel Computing in Python {#s-python-parallel}

-In this module we will review the available Python modules that can be used for parallel computing.
-The parallel computing can be in form of either multi-threading or multi-processing.
+In this module, we will review the available Python modules that can be used for parallel computing.
+Parallel computing can be in the form of either multi-threading or multi-processing.
 In multi-threading approach, the threads run in the same shared memory heap whereas in case of multi-processing, the memory heaps of processes are separate